 REAR BOARDING POLICY AND SOCIAL DISTANCING

-RTA has switched to rear-door boarding on our larger buses in order to maximize the safety of our drivers and customers.
+To maintain a healthy environment while boarding, RTA is installing safety barriers on all buses to minimize contact between the drivers and customers.
 In the meantime, customers on buses without the barriers will be asked to board and exit from the rear doors to maximize safety.
 RTA is also practicing social distancing by limiting the number of customers on large buses to 10 and seven customers on most small buses.
 Many seats on our buses are off limits to allow customers to spread out.